-Adverse Event ARV Agent(s) or Drug Class Switch from Switch to Comments Bone Density Effects TDF a TAF or ABC b NRTI-sparing regimens or regimens using only 3TC or FTC as the NRTI may be considered, if appropriate.
+Advance Event ARV Agent(s) or Drug Class Comments Adverse Event Switch from Switch to Comments Bone Density Effects TDF ^a TAF or ABC ^b NRTI-sparing regimens or regimens using only 3TC or FTC as the NRTI may be considered, if appropriate.
 Declines in BMD have been observed upon initiation of most ART regimens.
 Switching from TDF to alternative ARV agents has been shown to increase bone density, but the clinical significance of this increase remains uncertain.
 TAF is associated with smaller declines in BMD than TDF, and patients show improvement in BMD upon switching to TAF.
 The long-term impact of TAF on patients with osteopenia or osteoporosis is unknown; close clinical monitoring is recommended in this setting.
-Bone Marrow Suppression ZDV TDF, TAF, or ABC b ZDV has been associated with neutropenia and macrocytic anemia.
-Cardiac QTc Interval Prolongation EFV, RPV A PI- or INSTI-based regimen High EFV and RPV exposures may cause QT prolongation.
+Bone Marrow Suppression ZDV Regimen not including ZDV ZDV has been associated with neutropenia and macrocytic anemia.
+Calculi Nephrolithiasis and cholelithiasis ATV, ATV/c, ATV/r DRV/c, DRV/r, INSTI, or NNRTI This switch should be made if ATV is the presumed cause of the calculi.
+Cardiac QTc Interval Prolongation EFV, RPV Boosted ATV or DRV, DOR, or INSTI-based regimen High EFV and RPV exposures may cause QT prolongation.
 Consider switching from EFV- or RPV-based regimens if patient is taking other medications with known risk of Torsades de Pointes, or in patients at higher risk of Torsades de Pointes.
-Cardiovascular Events Myocardial infarction, ischemic stroke ABC TDF, TAF, FTC, or 3TC ABC use has been associated with CV disease and cardiac events in some, but not all, observational studies.
+Cardiovascular Events Myocardial infarction, ischemic stroke ABC TDF or TAF ABC use has been associated with CV disease and cardiac events in some, but not all, observational studies.
 TDF has been associated with lower lipid levels than TAF.
-RTV- or COBI-boosted PI regimens, EFV, EVG/c RAL, DTG, BIC, or RPV RAL, DTG, BIC, and RPV have less effect on lipids than RTV- or COBI-boosted PI regimens, EFV, and EVG/c.
-Large observation cohorts have found an association between some PIs (DRV, FPV, IDV, LPV/r) and an increased risk of CV events.
+RTV- or COBI- boosted PI regimens, EFV RAL, DTG, BIC, RPV, or DOR If lipids are a concern, see Dyslipidemia below.
+Large observation cohorts have found an association between some Pls (DRV, FPV, IDV, LPV/r) and an increased risk of CV events.
 However, this association has not been seen with ATV.
 Further study is needed.
-Central Nervous System, Neuropsychiatric Side Effects EFV, RPV ETR, PI/c, or PI/r INSTIs may be used, but monitoring is recommended (see Comments column).
-In most patients, EFV-related CNS effects subside within 4 weeks after initiation of the drug.
-Persistent or intolerable effects should prompt substitution of EFV.
-Dizziness, suicidal ideation, abnormal dreams, depression INSTIs are associated with insomnia.
-Depression and suicidality have been infrequently reported with INSTI use, primarily in patients with pre-existing psychiatric conditions.
-Dyslipidemia Hypertriglyceridemia (with or without elevated LDL level) RTV- or COBI-boosted regimens, and EFV RAL, DTG, BIC, or RPV Elevated TG and LDL levels are more common with LPV/r and FPV/r than with other RTV- boosted PIs.
-Improvements in TG and LDL levels have been observed with switch from LPV/r to ATV or ATV/r. c
+Dyslipidemia Hypertriglyceridemia (with or without elevated LDL level) RTV- or COBI-boosted EFV-based regimens BIC, DTG, RAL, DOR, or RPV Elevated TG and LDL levels are more common with LPV/r and FPV/r than with other RTV-boosted Pls.
+Improvements in TG and LDL levels have been observed with switch from LPV/r to ATV or ATV/r.° Gastrointestinal Effects Nausea, diarrhea LPV/r Boosted ATV or DRV, INSTI, NNRTI GI intolerance is common with boosted PIs and is linked to the total dose of RTV.
+More GI toxicity is seen with LPV/r than with ATV/r or DRV/r.
+GI effects are often transient and do not warrant ARV substitution unless they are persistent and intolerable.
+Other RTV- or COBI-boosted regimens BIC, DTG, RAL, or NNRTI In a trial of treatment-naive patients, rates of diarrhea and nausea were similar for EVG/c/TDF/FTC and ATV/r plus TDF/FTC.

 Table 18.
-Antiretroviral Therapy-Associated Adverse Events That Can Be Managed with Substitutionof Alternative Antiretroviral Agent (page 2 of 3)
+Antiretroviral Therapy-Associated Adverse Effects That Can Be Managed with Substitution of Alternative Antiretroviral Agents (page 2 of 3)